Lonestardigital.com

 Filter size: 86 mm.

 For the price, it can't be beaten.
 High quality, high performance, crystal clear, sharp from edge to edge, lightning fast zoom & sure-footed autofocus lock.
 Because of its considerable size and weight, consider it as a 500 mm telephoto that can zoom 'backwards' all the way down to 50 mm.
-What huge flexibility!
-And what fun to use...
+What huge flexibility ... and so much fun to use!

 (Below)